 Cordyceps Militaris Production: Past, Present and Future

-The Fascinating History of Cordyceps Militaris Production
+The Fascinating History of Cordyceps militaris Production

-Historically, the cultivation of mushrooms is still in its early stages.
-This is especially apparent when we explore the timeline of Cordyceps militaris production.
-The species has been used as a supplement in the East for decades, but has only been systematically cultivated since around 1895 .
+The science of mushroom cultivation is still in its early stages, and this is especially apparent as we explore the timeline of Cordyceps militaris production.
+The Cordyceps militaris species has been used as a supplement in the Eastern world for decades, but it has only been systematically cultivated since around 1895 .

 A Brief History of Mushroom Cultivation

-True agricultural mushroom cultivation is more recent, with Asia having cultivated large amounts of gourmet mushrooms by the 16th century.
+True agricultural mushroom cultivation is much more recent, with Asia cultivating large amounts of gourmet mushrooms by the 16th century.
 Cultivation slowly made its way west, and took root in the caves of Paris in the mid 1600s.
 Chambry, a French gardener, found mushrooms growing in his fertilizer and introduced them to local restaurants.
 He then brought his practices into the caves, due to their year-round compatible temperature and humidity .

-Soon after, mushroom cultivation became a steady commercial business in the West, with the species Agaricus bisporus, the common button mushroom, being the most popular.
+Mushroom cultivation eventually became a steady commercial business in the West, with the species Agaricus bisporus, the common button mushroom, being the most popular.
 The button mushroom now makes up 40 percent of all mushrooms grown globally.

 Solving the Challenges of Cordyceps Cultivation